What are Hotronic Boot Heaters?

 Removing Battery Pack from Slide Strap Bracket

-- Press together the flexible legs that are on the bottom of the bottom of the battery pack
+- Press together the flexible legs that are on the bottom of the battery pack

 - Lift the battery pack up and of the slide strap bracket